 Q: If someone hires you should they also still hire a doula?

 A: This is a great question!
 While I do have doula training, having a dedicated doula will allow me to focus more on the photography and not force me to make a tough decision if I feel my support is needed more than the pictures.
 That said, I love playing the doula role.
 I cherish that connection and the opportunity to empower mamas (and daddies!) throughout the process.
 I also love capturing doulas in action…makes for some awesome captures of bonding between women.
 While some births really do go super smoothly and moms end up not needing as much support, typically there is plenty that a doula and I can do as a team to make her more comfortable.

 When feasible, I think having a dedicated doula is a great idea.
 The entire birth team needs to work together to make it all about the laboring mother; having two extra birth professionals who care deeply about the mother coming away with an amazing birth experience?
 Sounds like an awesome plan!

 Q: Do you ever worry that your presence at a birth will negatively affect labor?

 A: Yes, and that’s a big part of why I feel it is so important for birth photographers to have doula training and to be aware of how the mother is responding to her presence.
 Birth is a very private process.
 Women don’t tend to relax while being watched or waited on, so having a camera on them more than likely isn’t helping.
 Even if she desperately wants these pictures, her comfort level is so important.
-Fortunately, by the time things get exciting, nobody really notices me, but it’s the early labor that I’m more concerned about.
+Fortunately, by the time things get exciting, nobody really notices me, but it’s the early and active labor that I’m more concerned about.